ian-barnes/ian-barnes.github.io/docs/about.md

 Australian National University (ANU), finishing with a doctorate in applied mathematics / soft-matter physics.

-I had a 25 year academic career with positions with the CNRS in France, Sydney, Macquarie, ANU and finally the University of the Highlands and Islands in Scotland, where I was leader of the computing degree.
+I had a 25 year academic career with the CNRS in France, Sydney and Macquarie universities, ANU and finally the University of the Highlands and Islands in Scotland, where I was leader of the computing degree.

-Along the way I studied creative writing and then trained as a psychotherapist and counsellor.
+I also studied creative writing, and later trained as a psychotherapist and counsellor.
 I practiced psychotherapy part-time for three years.

 In 2017 I left academia and have worked since then as a software engineer specialising in cryptography.